 Our outreach ranges from; drumming workshops for community, panel discussions at TEDx, visiting lectures & workshops for drama schools in UK & Iran, and we are currently a Mentor for Internationales Theater Institut, Berlin.

-In 2017, they were selected to be mentored by Tangled Feet under their Emerging Ensemble programme, funded by the Andrew Lloyd Webber Foundation.
-They are one of the six Barbican Open Lab 2022 companies.
+In 2017, we were selected to be mentored by Tangled Feet under their Emerging Ensemble programme, funded by the Andrew Lloyd Webber Foundation.
+We are one of the six Barbican Open Lab 2022 companies.

 Our new production started in residency as part of Barbican’s Open Lab 2022, working with Katie Mitchell.
 TAKE ON THIS is a bold investigation of terrorism and prejudice in a time of media manipulation, blending our signature devising style with Audio Visuals and a bespoke app.